 You have the option to manually define load combinations for long-term deflection results or to use the "Add Long-Term Deflection Template" button as shown in Fig. 7.1-3.
 When this option is invoked, the program will prompt the user to enter a creep and shrinkage factor (See Fig. 7.1-4) and will automatically generate two additional load combinations and add these to the combination list.
-These combinations are "Sustained\Load" and "Long-Term."
-The "Sustained\Load" combination can be edited to include different load cases and factors using the input for "Combination parts" and "Load factor."
+These combinations are "Sustained_Load" and "Long-Term."
+The "Sustained_Load" combination can be edited to include different load cases and factors using the input for "Combination parts" and "Load factor."
 This combination is automatically set to the Analysis/Design Option of "Cracked Deflection."
-The "Long-Term" load combination can also be edited in a similar way with the difference that "Combination parts" can include only existing "non-long-term" load combinations (see Fig. 7.1-3).
+The "Long-Term" load combination parts" can include only existing "non-long-term" load combinations (see Fig. 7.1-3).
 The Analysis/Design Option of this combination is grayed out and cannot be modified.
 The user can add as many long-term combinations as required.